carloskiki/asm-feature-extraction/draft.md

 SAFE [11] uses a process similar to Asm2Vec.
 It first encodes each instruction of an assembly function into a vector, using the word2vec model [12].
 Using a Self-Attentive Neural Network [13], SAFE then converts the sequence of instruction vectors from the assembly function into a single vector embedding for the function.
 Much like Asm2Vec, SAFE requires pre-training, but can perform cross architecture similarity detection.
+This method supports both cross optimization and cross architecture retrieval, but was only trained on the `AMD64` and `arm` platforms.

 Order Matters [16] applies a BERT language reprensentation model [15] along with control flow graph analysis to perform BCSD.
 It uses BERT to learn the embeddings of instructions and basic blocks from the function, passes the CFG through a graph neural network to obtain a graph semantic embedding, and sends the adjacency matrix of the CFG through a convolutional neural network to compute a graph order embedding.
 These embeddings are then combined using a multi-layer perceptron, obtaining the assembly function's embedding.
+This method supports cross architecture and cross platform tasks, although its implementation is only trained on `x86_64` and `arm` for cross platform retrieval.

 A more recent BCSD model, PalmTree [14], also bases its work on the BERT model [15].
 It considers each instruction as a sentence, and decomposes it into basic tokens.
 The model is trained on three tasks.
 1. As is common for BERT models, PalmTree is trained on masked language modeling.
 2.
 PalmTree is trained on context window prediction, that is predicting whether two instructions are found in the same context window of an assembly function.
 3. The model is also trained on Def-Use Prediction - predicting whether there is a definition-usage relation between both instructions.
+This method's reference implementation is only trained on cross compiler similarity detection, but can be trained for other tasks.

 The model CLAP [19] uses the RoBERTa [20] base model, to perform assembly function encoding.
 It is adapted for assembly instruction tokenization, and directly generates an embedding for